 Seasonal activities in Point Beach State Forest

-Hiking at Point Beach State Forest will provide you with an adventurous experience with its 17 miles of hiking trails.
-Also, Lake Michigan shoreline provides you with six miles to explore as you soak in the amazing beach scenery around you.
-The Ice Age Trail is close to the camping areas and has sand dunes, wetlands, and creeks, as well as thick coniferous and open prairies.
-It`s not too difficult.
-The Ridges Trail tours a significant section of Point Beach State Forest.
-It is highly forested and gives access to Lake Michigan and its shoreline.
+Hiking at Point Beach State Forest will provide you with an adventurous experience that can be enjoyed across the 17 miles of hiking trails.
+Along with these hiking trails, the Lake Michigan shoreline provides you with six miles to explore as you soak in the amazing beach scenery around you.
+The Ice Age Trail is a great path to explore as it is close to the camping areas and has sand dunes, wetlands, and creeks, as well as thick coniferous and open prairies.
+For something a little different, try the Ridges Trail, which is highly forested and gives access to Lake Michigan and its shoreline.

-Point Beach State Forest has a variety of biking trails across the forest.
-For instance, the Rides Trail stretches for five miles south through pine and hemlock forest and has three connecting loops for off-road biking.
-Swales Nature Trail is a half-mile self-guided nature trail.
-Head down this trail and be sure to see beautiful wildflowers, birds, and animals, the self-guided signs in this trail will help you learn how the terrain came to be.
+Point Beach State Forest has a variety of biking trails that will take you through the beautiful forest.
+One of the most popular is known as the Rides Trail.
+It stretches for five miles south through pine and hemlock forest and has three connecting loops for off-road biking.
+Swales Nature Trail is also worth checking out.
+This half-mile self-guided nature trail contains beautiful wildflowers, birds, and animals.
+If you feel like stopping for a break, you can read the self-guided signs to learn more about the area.

 If you love to fish, then you will love visiting Point Beach State Forest.
 Lake Michigan is one of the best fishing destinations in the state, and there are plenty of different spots for you to cast out a line.
 Some of the common species caught in the lake include yellow perch, largemouth bass, lake trout, and smallmouth bass.
 If you don't have your own fishing gear, you can still join in on all of the fun thanks to the park providing basic fishing equipment like bobbers, sinkers, hooks, and lines at no cost.
 The equipment is available on a first-come, first-served basis and can be borrowed for up to one week.